 - Sexual Assault: Any non-consensual sexual contact, coercion, or rape involving a household or family member.

-If you partner with a Combs Waterkotte domestic violence defense lawyer in the Freeman, MO area, you’re not just choosing the leading defense team in and around Freeman, MO – you’re securing your rights, your freedom, and your future.
-In addition to experienced domestic violence defense lawyers, our legal team is available 24/7 and provides expertise in the following areas for residents in Freeman and beyond:
+If you partner with a Combs Waterkotte domestic violence defense lawyer in the Freeman, MO area, you aren’t just choosing the leading defense team in Freeman, MO and throughout Missouri – you’re safeguarding your rights, your freedom, and your future.
+Along with experienced domestic violence defense attorneys, our legal team is available 24/7 and offers expertise in the following areas for Freeman, MO residents:

 Serious Penalties for Domestic Violence Charges in Freeman, MO